 The titular baby driver is Baby, played by Ansel Elgort, a baby faced getaway driver who listens to music while he drives because of tinnitus from a car accident when he was young.
 He’s re-paid a debt and now wants to do one final job before he leaves the crime game, but that’s easier said than done.

 This is the MOST Edgar Wright movie, which means it’s full of his best and worst tendencies.
 He’s crafted a blast of genre cinema that veers between explicit homage, adolescent spoof, and energetic car sequences that revitalize a dead genre.
 The wind-up and explode action is full of toys from Wright’s favorite crime films and he uses his favorite songs as fuses.
 He’s made a film that coasts on being “cool.”
-If you popped the hood and looked inside you’d see little depth, but Baby Driver is consistently cool enough that most people won’t think to look inside.
+If you popped the hood and looked inside you’d see little depth, but Baby Driver is consistently cool enough that most won’t think to look inside.

 Notably missing here is Wright’s greatest strength: dry British wit that made his Cornetto trilogy so distinct and unmistakably his.
 Here he’s going for American gangster humor, but it never lands.
-The Hollywood cast is here to look pretty and cool, but they don’t have that dirty, authentic quality you see in something like Reservoir Dogs; so, the dialogue comes off as immature and forced.
+The Hollywood cast is here to look pretty and cool, but they don’t have that dirty, authentic quality you see in something like Thief or Reservoir Dogs; so, the dialogue comes off as immature and forced.
 Thankfully, Wright’s editing and timing make for some good one liners.

 Stylistically this is a continuation — or rather, acceleration — of his excellent buddy cop film, Hot Fuzz (2007).
 There’s 0 – 60MPH edits and quick zooms accelerating scenes that would be monotonous in most films (looking at you Fast and Furious franchise).
 Gun shots are cut along to the music with precision.
 The camera movements dance to the beat.
 It’s an impressive exercise in visual verve meeting sonic sensation.